What are the basic sections of an academic essay?

 The last section of an essay is usually called the conclusion.
 This section should leave the reader with a very clear understanding of what your essay has discussed or argued and what the outcome of that discussion is.
 Such an understanding is most commonly achieved through inclusion of particular elements, such as thesis restatements or a summary of ideas.
 The reader should be informed of the implications of the writer’s research and findings and perhaps also be pointed towards recommendations and potential research gaps.
 Much like the introduction, the conclusion is usually only one paragraph in length and should be as concise and cohesive as possible.

-Although you should now feel comfortable in understanding the basic macro (overall) structure of an essay, the next important topic to discuss is the essay writing process which is covered in Lesson 2 as well as the essay editing and proofreading processes which you’ll find in lesson 3.
+Although you should now feel comfortable in understanding the basic macro (overall) structure of an essay, the next important topic to discuss is the essay writing process which is covered in Chapter 2 as well as the essay editing and proofreading processes which you’ll find in Chapter 3.